wright-group/phasematching_calc/docs/phasematching.rst

 the function will work with that frequency in place of the one found in the Lasers object.
 The brute force algorithm starts at the angle originally specified in the Lasers object.

-SolveAngle returns a Sympy Set of Angles.
-It could be a single item `FiniteSet`, an `Interval`, or an `EmptySet` if no solution is found.
-An Interval indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
+`solve_angle` returns a Sympy Set of Angles.
+It could be a single item `FiniteSet`, a double item `FiniteSet`, an `Interval`, or an `EmptySet` if no solution is found.
+An `Interval`` indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
 The endpoint of the interval is determined by critical angles that may be found between layers.
 The return is for the original angle in air of that input in degrees.

+The brute force algorithm is greatly speeded if ``isclose`` is set to ``True``.
+However, only one solution will be found this way.

-`solve_frequency(Iso, Las, layernum, freqnum, amt=None)`
+`solve_frequency(Iso, Las, layernum, freqnum, amt=None, isclose=False)`
 ----------------------------------------------------
 Given the two objects, the functions attempts to solve through brute force iteration the frequency of the input required to achieve phasematching for the freqnum in the layernum.
 The extra parameter `amt` is the amount of change